meyersj/TransitSurveyorAPI/README.md

 # TransitSurveyor API

-Copyright © 2015 Jeffrey Meyers
+Copyright © 2015 Jeffrey Meyers.
 This program is released under the "MIT License".
 Please see the file COPYING in the source distribution of this software for license terms.

 Here are instructions for how to get a server/database up and running for the [API](https://github.com/TransitSurveyor/API) to recieve and store data collected using [MobileSurveyor](https://github.com/TransitSurveyor/MobileSurveyor).